tkiat/my-writings-public/blog/software-dev/tools/shell-limit-md-cols.md

 # Shell: Command to Limit Number of Markdown Paragraph Columns

 In addition to line-height, font size, the content itself, and so on, paragraph length is one of the most important factors for a readable and engaging blog post.
 Too long paragraph length makes it boring for the reader and also harder to skim through the content.
-Too short paragraph length will make the reader's eyeballs roll too quickly like [rick roll](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Too short paragraph length will make the reader's eyeballs roll too quickly like [this guy](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 Therefore, I would like to write a tool to catch all the lines with more than X characters recursively in a certain directory.
 You can skip to the end for the final solution or suggest a better solution if any.